IMPROVING YOUR FORWARD POSITION BY WENDY MURDOCH

 Here’s a quick tip to improve your balance and your horse’s performance when you are forward in the saddle:

-Whether you ride Western, English, trail or jump, having a solid forward position is essential to allowing your horse to move freely under you.
+Whether you ride Western, English, trail or jump, having a solid forward position is essential to allow your horse to move freely under you.
 A good forward position keeps your weight over the horse’s center of gravity and allows the joint in your legs (hips, knees and ankles) to move freely.
 If instead you are rounding or arching your back you will be putting the weight onto the horse’s shoulders making it harder for him to balance himself over a log or jump.

 Next time you ride notice what happens when you go into a light or slightly inclined forward position.
 Do your feet slip back?
 Do you feel unstable?
 Do you have to grip with your knees or hang onto the reins for balance?
 Notice if your legs are braced.
 Can you horse pull you out of the saddle when you go into a light or forward seat?